-6.1 The site itself has little heritage value although there are a number of heritage asserts within the vicinity and as a result the development of this site does have the potential to impact upon its surroundings, both negatively and positively.
+6.1 The site itself has some heritage value, due to its past association with a First World War landing strip.
+In addition there are a number of heritage asserts within the vicinity and as a result the development of this site does have the potential to impact upon its surroundings, both negatively and positively.
 A summary of these impacts are given in the sections below: